WTFAcademy/WTF-Starknet/docs/1_AA/readme.md

 ![](./img/7.png)

-2. Pin the Braavos extension in your browser for quick access and then click "Get Started"
+2. Pin the Braavos extension in your browser for quick access and than click "Get Started"

 ![](./img/8.png)